Let's start caring for your emotions!

 The second person I talked to was my alternative healer.
 I couldn’t afford traditional therapy and honestly preferred working with an energy healer.
 Together, we worked through a lot of my issues that were causing me to eat my emotions.

-The fourth step is to get very real with yourself.
+The fifth step is to get very real with yourself.
 You’re not emotionally eating because you love your life 100%.
 There are things you need to change, so it’s time to acknowledge that.

 And maybe you love most of your life and there’s only one area that needs your attention.
 But perhaps you don’t love any of it and you’re not sure where to start.